cyruz-git/DocsEmbedder/README.md

 COPYING.LESSER | GNU Lesser General Public License.
 DocsEmbedder.ahk | Main source file.
 Icon.ico | Program's icon file.
+LibSetup.ahk | Libraries setup script.
 Logo.png | Program's logo file.
 README.md | This document.

 ### How to compile

 *DocsEmbedder* should be compiled with the **Ahk2Exe** compiler, that can be downloaded from the [AHKscript download page](http://ahkscript.org/download/).

+Run the `LibSetup.ahk` script in advance to retrieve the required libraries from GitHub.

 Browse to the files so that the fields are filled as follows: